 Check periodically to assess your gambling habits.
 We would like to help you to better understand them and correct them if necessary.
 Start from this easy test – it will just take a minute:

-- In the last 12 months, has betting or gambling often caused you problems at work or at home?
+- In the last 12 months, has wagering or gambling often caused you problems at work or at home?

-- In the last 12 months, has betting or gambling caused arguments or other serious problems with your family, friends, neighbours or colleagues?
+- In the last 12 months, has wagering or gambling caused arguments or other serious problems with your family, friends, neighbours or colleagues?